MicroEJ/docs/VEEPortingGuide/uiDrawings.rst

 .. note:: Several clip functions are available in ``LLUI_DISPLAY.h`` to check if a drawing fits the clip.

 Finally, after the drawing, the drawing function has to return the drawing status.
-Most of the time, the GPU performs *asynchronous* drawings: the drawing is started by not completed.
+Most of the time, the GPU performs *asynchronous* drawings: the drawing is started but not completed.
 To notify the Graphics Engine, the status to return is ``DRAWING_RUNNING``.
 In case of the drawing is done after the call to ``gpu_draw_line()``, the status to return is ``DRAWING_DONE``.